zombierzn/vungle-resources/AdobeAir-resources/AdobeAir-dev-guide-2.0.0.md

 4. Select the Library Path tab
 5. Click 'Browse for Native Extension (ANE) File' and select the com.vungle.extensions.Vungle.ane file.
 Press OK
 6. Select the wrench icon next to 'Target' for Player Settings
-7. If targeting *Android*: Select the 'Permissions' tab and enable 'INTERNET', 'WRITE_EXTERNAL_STORAGE', 'ACCESS_WIFI_STATE', and 'ACCESS_NETWORK_STATE'
+7. If targeting *Android*: Select the 'Permissions' tab and enable 'INTERNET', 'WRITE_EXTERNAL_STORAGE', and 'ACCESS_NETWORK_STATE'
 8. Check the 'Manually manage permissions and manifest additions for this app' box
 9. Press OK